• FILTRATION

 Lastly, put the priming nozzle plug back.
 Do this last step before you turn on the motor of your electric-powered pump.
 For gas-powered units, do it before you start the engine.

-Starting the Pump
+Starting

-For gas-powered water pumps, check the engine’s oil and fuel level first.
+For gas-powered pumps, check the engine’s oil and fuel level first.
 Remember to do this before you prime the pump.

 After you’ve primed the pump, turn the fuel switch to œOn.
 Next, turn the choke lever to œClosed (or œOpen if the engine is warm).
 After that, move the throttle lever to just a little over half of the œLow Speed side.